Shenhapy/Udacity_Control-and-Trajectory-Tracking_project/README.md

 Finally the evaluation of the results

-Q1- Add the plots to your report and explain them (describe what you see)
+Q1- Add the plots to your report and explain them (describe what you see) The Vehicle with moving with good speed as i got the throttle kp to 0.18 and I got ki to 0.004 and kd to 0.005 to have a better dummped output without steady state error but if I increase more i have a bad behaviour with the other pid which is steering to have a Kp of 0.48 but still need a faster response but any increase cause crashes and to have better resonce I got ki to 0.006 and to avoid going over the sidewalk so i start increasing it more than that of throttle to 0.07.

+To was a long way with too many trials even more that those uploaded from the recommended values:

+Proportional gain (Kp): 0.1

+Integral gain (Ki): 0.0001

+Derivative gain (Kd): 1.0

+Those values meant to be recommended by the project guide but this part is missing so i use Udacity chatbot for help in this part.

 <img src='images/a1.png'/>
 <img src='images/a2.png'/>